 ALSO, if you have a tooth that is the wrong shape, for example a "peg" tooth that has developed smaller than normal, or an eye tooth ("canine" tooth) that is more prominent than the ideal - your dentist can shave it down and fit a crown to give it a better shape.

+2. To protect a tooth.
 The next main reason you might want to have a dental crown procedure is to protect a tooth that has been weakened by decay and big fillings.
-A crown, being like a thimble, covers the entire tooth and filling, and protects it from the tooth above / below, preventing a fracture.
+Sometimes the side of a heavily-filled tooth will fracture off, leaving 3/4 of the tooth and filling behind.

-There are different materials and designs of dental crown - read more about your options at Dental Crown Cost.
+REMEMBER, there are different materials and designs of dental crown - read more about your options at Dental Crown Cost.

 Page written by dentist Dr. Richard Mitchell LinkedIn Profile